• About TTT

 Chisholm Trail: Texas To Abilene, KS

 The 19th-century cattle drovers’ trail (1867 to 1871) in the western United States called the Chisholm Trail is a guess on the exact route.
 We know it originated south of San Antonio, Texas, ran north across Oklahoma, and ended at Abilene, Kansas.
 Many historians have their own story of how it all went down.
-I’m not here to tell how it all happened because its early history is unknown.
+I’m not here to tell how it happened because its early history is unknown.
 I have outlined a few facts below that I have researched.

 “The Chisholm Trail was not the longest cattle trail but probably became the most famous because of the song “The Old Chisholm Trail”: